mit-ll-responsible-ai/hydra-zen/docs/source/how_to/use_callbacks.rst

 custom code that is triggered by events, such as a job starting and a job completing.
 This enables us to do things like upload a job's results to cloud storage or turn on performance profiling in a configurable and modular way.
-These callbacks can be used across applications - independent of the implementation of our task function and its config.
+These callbacks can be used across applications - independent of our task function and its config.

 In this How-To, we will write toy versions of two such callbacks and will incorporate them in our hydra-zen code.
 First we will hardcode our application to use these